ghostmkg/Learning-Stories-Repository/stories/add-my-story.md

-# My Open Source Journey ✨

-👤 **Name:** Add my story
+Title:
+My Learning Adventure 🚀

+👤 Name: Amaira
-📅 **First Contribution:** May 2025
+📅 First Contribution: June 2025
-🔧 **Tools/Tech Used:** Python, GitHub, Markdown
+🔧 Tools/Tech Used: VS Code, Git, GitHub, Python, Flask, HTML, JavaScript

-🌟 **My Experience:**
+🌟 My Experience:
-I started my open-source journey during Hacktoberfest 2023.
-At first, I was nervous about contributing because I thought I needed to be an expert in coding.
-But then I discovered projects that welcomed **non-code contributions** like improving documentation, writing tutorials, and designing simple graphics.

-My first PR was fixing a small typo in documentation – and it got merged!
-That moment gave me the confidence to contribute more.
-Since then, I’ve shared tutorials, written blogs, and even translated README files into my native language.
+I began my learning journey with curiosity and excitement, wanting to create something useful from scratch.
+My first project was a chatbot, which I built using Python and Flask.
+Sharing it with friends and seeing it in action gave me the confidence to explore more.
+After that, I started contributing to open-source projects, tackling beginner-friendly issues, fixing typos, writing small scripts, and gradually moving on to larger contributions.
+Every small success taught me new skills and motivated me to keep going.

-📌 **Advice for Beginners:**
+📌 Advice for Beginners:
-Don’t wait to be “perfect” at coding.
-Start small – fix a typo, write a blog, or share your story here.
-Every contribution matters in open source! 🚀
+Start with what excites you.
+Don’t be afraid to ask questions or make mistakes.
+Every step forward is progress, and sharing your journey can inspire others too! 🌱 journey.